 iData Pro has become a completely free app, with no serial

 Now that I'm fully retired, I occasionally help my wife with her business, Smooth Transitions of Northwest Washington.
-I still play a lot of guitar, banjo, and mandolin -- although my local weekly Bluegrass jam sessions have been temporarily suspended due to the COVID-19 pandemic.
+I still play a lot of guitar, banjo, and mandolin.
+Our local weekly Bluegrass jam sessions were temporarily suspended due to the COVID-19 pandemic, but they're up and running again now.
 I've also gotten back into Chinese-style watercolor painting.

 Back to RaccoonBend.com Home Page